-How to tell someone you have an addiction can be challenging, but there are many ways in which you can make things easier on yourself.
+Telling someone that you have an addiction can be challenging, but there are many ways in which you can make things easier on yourself.

-This might seem hard to believe if you are shrouded in shame and guilt, possibly even in denial that you are an addict.
+This might seem hard to believe if you are shrouded in shame and guilt, possibly even in denial that you are dealing with alcohol or drug abuse.

 While articulating your substance use issues to your loved ones might be a traumatic experience, having the courage to admit you need help is the first vital step on a lifelong journey of sober living.

 The most recent National Survey on Drug Use and Health – NSDUH 2020 – paints a bleak picture of addiction in the United States.
-More people are grappling with drug addiction than ever before, with 40 million adults having substance use disorder.
+More people are grappling with drug addiction than ever before, with 40 million adults having drug or alcohol addiction.
 With 28.5 million adults meeting the criteria for alcohol use disorder, and over 21 million people experiencing a major mental health condition, how do you know if you are perhaps part of these swelling numbers?

 How Do You Know If You’re an Addict?